eagle-io/docs/source/topics/account_management/general/index.rst

 .. _management-general-qualitycodes:

-Quality codes
+Quality Codes
 -------------
-The Quality Codes section displays a list of the currently configured data Quality Codes for this Account.
-Refer to the :ref:`Quality reference <historic-quality>` for full details about system quality codes.
+The Quality Codes section displays a list of the historic :ref:`Qualities <historic-quality>` for this Account.
+Quality Code settings apply to all Workspaces in the account.
+Use the *Add* button to create custom quality codes.

+Source and Quality Codes must be whole numbers between 0 - 65535.

 .. image:: account_quality.png
 	:scale: 50 %